 For me these Ethics not only underpin the core and essence of growing food or being self sufficient and caring for the Earth and all life that exists here, more so, it echoes the voices of our ancestors and the stories that they have of their connection to Mother Earth.

-Built upon these ethics are the principles of Permaculture, these have been developed over the years to include now 12, which are a set of guidelines to create an abundant and healthy natural system and by following these guidelines we can not only sustain ourselves and our community but actually create a new localized society in which everyone can get access to and be responsible for creating a happy, harmonious and healthy community.
+Built upon these ethics are the principles of Permaculture, these have been developed over the years to include now more than 20, which are a set of guidelines to create an abundant and healthy natural system and by following these guidelines we can not only sustain ourselves and our community but actually create a new localized society in which everyone can get access to and be responsible for creating a happy, harmonious and healthy community.

 The first principle-‘Observe and Interact’ is synonymous with Buddhism, in as such as observing our environment to see how it interacts and understanding your part in the great web of life, and this as a principle is universal to learning all things.
 As far as nature and growing food forests is concerned, observing and interacting, is essential to growing abundant and healthy food in a closed loop system.
 Meaning that, after a ‘forest garden’ or similar technique is employed within a permaculture framework, after a while it becomes self sustaining and few if no external inputs are required.
 What this means is that through observing and interacting we are are seeing how we can mimic nature, as best as we can and through this relationship, we start to see patterns and cycles the nature creates.